Topological schemes in spacetime for the electrodynamic Aharonov-Bohm effect: First topological scheme

-So, we conclude that the total AB phase difference between the paths in the scheme of Fig. 1(a) is $q(\Phi_i+\Phi_f)/(2\hbar)$.
+So, since the first term on the right side of Eq. (\ref{AB_gen}) contributes with $q\Phi_i/\hbar$ and the second term with $q(\Phi_f-\Phi_i)/(2\hbar)$ for the AB phase, we conclude that the total AB phase difference between the paths in the scheme of Fig. 1(a) is $q(\Phi_i+\Phi_f)/(2\hbar)$.
 This result makes sense, since the total AB phase difference depends on the average magnetic flux enclosed by the paths during the particle propagation through the interferometer.
+During half of the path the particle is subjected to the vector potential $\mb{A}_i$, and half of the path to the potential $\mb{A}_f$.

 If we consider the spacetime surface of Fig. 1(c), the contribution of the first term on the right side of Eq. (\ref{AB_gen}) is $q\Phi_f/\hbar$ and the contribution of the second term is $q(\Phi_i-\Phi_f)/(2\hbar)$, resulting in the same total AB phase difference.
 The sign of the latter contribution has changed as the direction of the path integration starting at $\mb{R}_{a}$ and ending at $\mb{R}_{b}$ has changed in Eq. (\ref{aux}), being clockwise instead of counterclockwise.
 Note that in the scheme of Fig. 1(a) both terms of Eq. (\ref{AB_gen}) contribute for the total AB phase difference, no matter what spacetime surface is constructed, as long as $\Phi_i$ and $\Phi_f$ have different values, both different from zero.
 This wasn't true in the examples treated in Ref. \cite{saldanha23}, where the particle paths did not enclose the solenoid.
 In the examples treated there, for specific spacetime surfaces one of the two terms on the right side of Eq. (\ref{AB_gen}) could have a null contribution for the AB phase.
 This is an important novelty of the AB scheme of Fig. 1(a) treated here.
 To our knowledge, it is the first AB scheme where both the electric and magnetic field configurations necessarily contribute for the total AB phase difference between the interferometer paths, being a truly \textit{electromagnetic} AB effect.